emmajanedrews/base-template/_posts/2018-04-30-a-quick-look-at-the-latest-market-numbers.md

 {% include pullquote.html %}

-We expect to see future growth like this in Phoenix. **On a commercial level, I’m seeing more Cranes in the sky near Phoenix and Tempe, which is a great sign for our economy.**
+We expect to see future growth like this in Phoenix. **On a commercial level, I’m seeing more cranes in the sky near Phoenix and Tempe, which is a great sign for our economy.**

 If you have any questions for me about real estate or if you’re interested in buying or selling a home, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.